 Step 2: Create a custom workflow

 In this step, you create a custom workflow in your Unstructured account.
 Workflows are defined sequences of processes that automate the flow of data from your source documents and data into Unstructured for processing.
-Unstructured then sends its processed data over into your destination file storage locations, databases, and vector stores.-
+Unstructured then sends its processed data over into your destination file storage locations, databases, and vector stores.
+Your RAG apps, agents, and models can then use this processed data in those destinations to do things more quickly and accurately such as answering users’ questions, automating business processes, and expanding your organization’s available body of knowledge.
+Let’s get going!-

 After you are signed in to your Unstructured account, on the sidebar, click Workflows.